SirxChinni/Digantara/backend/readMe.md

     node server.js
     ```

-2. Send a POST request to the `/binary_search` endpoint:
-    ```sh
+2. Open Postman and create a new request.
+3. Set the request type to `POST`.
+4. Set the URL to `http://localhost:3000/binary_search`.
+5. Go to the `Body` tab and select `raw` and `JSON` from the dropdown.
+6. Enter the following JSON in the body:
+    ```json
+    {
-    curl -X POST http://localhost:3000/binary_search -H "Content-Type: application/json" -d '{"array": [1, 2, 3, 4, 5], "target": 3}'
+        "array": [1, 2, 3, 4, 5],
+        "target": 3
+    }
     ```

-3. The response will be:
+7. Click `Send`.
+8. You should receive a response with the index of the target element:
     ```json
     {
         "index": 2